nvanwitt/STVenvWrapper/README.md

 STVenvWrapper is a wrapper script that allows simple generation of virutal-environment-specific REPLs through SublimeREPL.

+NOTE: You must have [SublimeREPL](https://github.com/wuub/SublimeREPL) to use this wrapper.
+For installation instructions visit the github page.

 This package will be made available through Package Control.

 To be in line with modern virtual environment tools, STVenvWrapper will, by default, search for the following directories: